Warm Whippet Jumpers- The Redhound Fleece

 Have you got a chilly whippet?
 A warm whippet jumper is essential kit for our fair-weather hounds.
 We have been huge fans of our Equafleece Slim Jumpers for a few years now but after years of hard wearing and regular washing we needed new ones.
 Our heads were turned by the beautiful Redhound for Dogs fleece jumpers we had seen pictured on Instagram and thought we would give them a try for two main reasons.

 Firstly, the high necks are excellent for those really chilly days- with little fur, Jarvis really does love a neck covering.
 The neck can be pulled right up to cover the ears for extra warmth.
 The fabric is really soft and cosy.

 The Pee Problem:

-Secondly after many years and many washes, the fleeces we were using had become a bit saggy on our boys and so they had started to have the odd ‘pee on my fleece problem.’
-Not pleasant! the Redhound whipper jumper has an elasticated facing so can be stretched over a hounds deep chests but then fit snugly into their tummies.
+Secondly after many years and many washes, the fleeces we were using had become a bit saggy on our boys and so they had started to have the odd ‘oops I’ve peed on my fleece’ accident.
+The Redhound whipper jumper has an elasticated facing so can be stretched over a hounds deep chests but then fit snugly into their tummies above the pee zone.
 Extra warm and no accidents.
 Perfect!

 The fleece jumper also keeps the dogs dry in drizzle, light rain or light snow, although is not fully waterproof.
 We use the blizzard coats for those really wet days.
+On really cold days, the Redhound fleece fits nicely underneath the Blizzard coat too.
 The fabric is designed to be washed frequently as Redhound are fellow hound owners who know the breed well and are used to the smelly rolling antics.

 Ordering with Redhound was easy and we received a 10% discount for ordering two fleeces at the same time.
 Measuring guidelines on the website are thorough so it was very straightforward and they arrived in literally a couple of days.
 Perfect timing as the plummeting temperatures have called for constant fleece wearing since we received them.

-A few weeks on and we are loving our fleeces.
-They fit snugly and are a huge hit with our boys.
+A couple of years on and we are still loving our fleeces.
+They still fit snugly and are a huge hit with our boys.
 And don’t they look gorgeous in them?